jjloomis/wordpress-adding-content-to-a-news-site/working-with-text-and-links/adding-a-featured-image.md

 # Adding a Featured Image

-A featured image is the image that appears in one of the widgetized areas \(Top Stories, More News, etc.\) of the homepage.
+A featured image is the image that appears in the widgetized areas \(Top Stories, More News, etc.\) of the homepage.

 Note: A featured images must be a landscape-oriented image.